duggiemitchell/The_Forum/README.md

 ### Running

-Run the API with either"
+Run the API with either:
 ```
 json-server server/db.json`
 ```